spacepiratecowboy/blogtest/README.md

 * What we learned: We learned how easy it is to create a simple but high-performance backend and frontend with Python.
 Also, we learned the typical work flow for web development (i.e making changes locally, pushing changes to GitHub, and then pulling changes down onto a live server).
 We created a model, view and controller and discussed how we would like to host our webpage and what frameworks we would consider using (aside from Django).

 How to set up the project (using a UNIX-based machine):
-* Install python, pip and virtualenv
+* Install python and then run `sudo pip install virtualenv`
 * Inside root directory, run `virtualenv venv`
 * Run `source venv/bin/activate`
 * Run `pip install -r requirements.txt`